 (Submitted by Rob Hemmett)

-Article from the Times Colonist, for full article visit this page.
+Article from the Times Colonist, for full article

 A historic Avro Lancaster bomber will soon be heading to its new home at the B.C.
 Aviation Museum in North Saanich.
 Toronto City Council voted Tuesday to transfer the vintage plane to the museum, where restoration will start immediately.